 Although Conan Doyle wrote a number of books, he’s best known for his Sherlock Holmes stories, where a brilliant detective uses his powers of observation and deduction to solve crimes.
 Although Holmes also used fingerprints and serology to catch criminals, he was particularly skilled in the analysis of trace evidence.
 This included figuring out foot and hoof prints left at a crime scene.

 Holmes’s assistant, Dr. Watson, described him as being able to “tell at a glance different soils from each other.
-After walks, has shown me splashes upon his trousers, and told me by their color and consistence in what part of London he had received them.”
+After walks, has shown me splashes upon his trousers and told me by their color and consistency in what part of London he had received them.”